fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 While UTMs are ubiquitous in analytics, they require constant effort to ensure external links are tagged.
 The reality is the few links contain UTM tags and those that do are often only marketing campaigns.
 This creates a challenge when you want to create standard reports to compare the performance across all channels.
 Some links have UTM tags and most do not.
 This is even more important when your analytics stack extends beyond the Google ecosystem.

 Below is a screenshot of a Mixpanel report I created to look at the sources coming to fusebit.io.
 The issue is that the source analysis in Mixpanel assumes utm_source is set.
-What was frustrating was I knew I was getting traffic from other sources, but those sources were not using UTM and thus were not included in the report.

 ![Mixpanel Source Report Before Dynamic UTMs with-shadow](blog-dynamic-utm-mixpanel-sources-before.png "Mixpanel Source Report Before Dynamic UTMs")

+What was frustrating about the report above was that I knew I was getting traffic from other sources, but those sources were not using UTM and thus were not included in the report.
+I created workarounds, but it was painful.
+The pain was relieved when I found a solution to the missing UTM tags.

-This article will provide a solution to that reporting challenge and allow you to create streamlined reports based off of source of your website’s traffic.
+This article will provide a solution to that reporting challenge described above and allow you to create streamlined reports based off of source of your website’s traffic.

 ## Solving the Missing UTM Tag Problem